wso2-attic/asgardeo-dotnet-oidc-sdk/README.md

  when reporting the security issues.

 ## License
 This project is licensed under the Apache License 2.0.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for detailss.